 You will if you allow yourself too!!
 Travelling, hostels and the backpacking routes/ scenes are ideal to make new friends, meet a whole world of different people and socialise.
 But you have to put yourself out there and make an effort.
 Stay in dorms, hang out in the communal areas and eat with other travellers.
 Strike up conversations and seek out advice.

 Meeting new people and heading off on the unexpected adventures that often comes along with that is one of the the best parts of travelling!!
 But make sure you set off as you mean to go on and get socialising straight away!!
-Starting off on a popular route is also a good place to start especially if you are travelling solo.
+Starting off on a popular route is also a good place to start especially if you are travelling solo or going on a tour or two.

 How much should I plan?